omerk/docs.electrolama.com/docs/radio-docs/troubleshooting.md

 If you get the `ModuleNotFoundError: No module named 'serial'` error message, install pyserial: `sudo pip3 install pyserial`

 This script sends a ZNP command and checks that you get the expected response back.
 A `PASS` result means that you've sucessfully flashed your stick with the coordinator firmware.
 A `FAIL` result could either mean you have not flashed your stick properly, or you might not have specified the correct serial port (especially if you have multiple devices connected to you computer).

+## What USB port/extension cable should I be using?

+Your USB RF stick consumes a miniscule amount of power (in the order of a few milliamps) and communication speed is fairly slow too so it can be plugged into any USB2 or USB3 port.
+However, it is always a good idea to try and separate USB devices as far away from each other to minimise potential issues caused by electrical noise.

+If you're having issues due to electrical noise, moving your stick away from the host (and other devices) might be a good idea.
+This will only work if you are using a good quality, **shielded** USB extension lead.
+USB extension leads sold as USB 3.0 compatible and a little thicker than standard USB cables are generally of the shielded variety.
+You can use a USB3 extension lead even if you will plug it into a USB2 port.

 ## Why does my USB RF stick keep disconnecting and connecting again?